Private or Statutory Health Insurance?

 Every insured person requires their own contract in private health insurance (PKV).
 Employees who meet the requirements for private health insurance receive a subsidy toward their premium from their employer.
 Self-employed or non-working individuals with private health insurance, however, do not receive this employer subsidy.

-Illustration of a person having a personalized health consultation, representing PKV
+Illustration of a person having a personalized health consultation, representing private health insurance

 Private or Statutory Health Insurance: A Detailed Comparison